INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 Jeff Waters: Yeah.
 On this tour, I’m pleased because the guys in my band have said, “Wow!
 You’re singing much better on this tour.”
 So that’s good news.

-One interesting “old school” name found on the recent album credits and some earlier Annihilator albums is Dan Beehler’s legendary.
+Dan Beehler’s legendary is one interesting “old school” name found on the recent album credits and some earlier Annihilator albums.
 What is your common history with Dan?

 It’s great.
 Exciter played here in Helsinki only a couple of months ago with Venom Inc.